 Greater Clark County School Corporation provides students the privilege of riding the bus to and from school.
 In most cases a convenient location/ stop is established meeting the distance guideline below.
-Students that don't follow BUS RULES will be referred to their respective principal and may lose transportation privileges.
+Students who do not follow BUS RULES will be referred to their respective principal and may lose transportation privileges.